-The Core Curriculum component of General Education fosters common, sequential, and interdisciplinary learning.
-It provides a shared intellectual foundation that will be drawn on and developed in students' distribution courses, majors, minors, and (pre-)professional programs.
-Taken in the first four semesters at Concordia, Core courses in theology and biology, philosophy and math, and history and literature are paired to facilitate holistic learning.
-Giving attention to the close reading of great works from around the globe, each Core course also emphasizes wrestling with life's enduring questions and ideas, developing one's ability to think critically and write cogently, and the interaction of faith and academics.
+The Core Curriculum component of Concordia's General Education curriculum fosters common, sequential, and interdisciplinary learning.
+It provides a shared intellectual foundation that will be drawn on and developed in students' distribution courses, majors, minors, and (pre)-professional programs.
+Taken over the first four (4) semesters at Concordia, Core courses in theology and biology, math and philosophy, and history and literature are paired each semester to facilitate interdisciplinary engagement.
+Giving attention to the close reading of great works from around the globe and across time, each Core course also emphasizes dialoguing about life's enduring questions and ideas, thinking critically, writing effectively, the interaction of faith and academics, and the cultivation of academic character.
+All of this takes place within a challenging and encouraging academic community of fellow students, faculty and staff.